-Friar's Balsam from The Stillroom - An Ancient Plant Tincture of Exotic Respiratory Tree Saps + Resins.
+Friar's Balsam from The Stillroom - An Ancient Plant Resin Compound of Exotic Respiratory Tree Saps + Resins.
 Popular since the Victorian age but not so readily available any longer.
 Tincture Benzoini Composita is still listed in the British Pharmacopoeia of 1867 ...

 Extracts of Friars Balsam, act as a decongestant for the relief of cold symptoms.
 It also has antiseptic properties.
 A steam inhalation of Friar’s Balsam was recommended to thin bronchial mucus and relieve sudden asthma suffering.

 It is a plant based remedy still listed in the pharmacopoeia as an effective inhalant for coughs and colds.
 Friar’s Balsam is a compound Tincture- an antiseptic and stimulating expectorant.